Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins

 \subsection{Hidden Markov model: State process and inference}

 The \ac{HMM} is a $K$-state first order Markov chain that evolves along each flow and selects a state for every packet.
-We denote the latent state sequence by $s_{i,1:L_i}$ with $s_{i,t}\in\{1,\ldots,K\}$.
+We denote the latent state sequence by $q_{i,1:L_i}$ with $q_{i,t}\in\{1,\ldots,K\}$.
 The chain is parameterized by $\bm{\alpha}$ and $\bm{A}$ with non-negative rows that sum up to one.
-Conditioned on the state $s_{i,t}=k$, the normalized packet $\bm{z}_{i,t}$ is drawn from a diagonal Gaussian with mean $\bm{\mu}_{k}$ and variance vector $\bm{\Sigma}_{k}$.
+Conditioned on the state $q_{i,t}=k$, the normalized packet $\bm{z}_{i,t}$ is drawn from a diagonal Gaussian with mean $\bm{\mu}_{k}$ and variance vector $\bm{\Sigma}_{k}$.
 The joint model for one flow leverages the state chain defined in \eqref{eq:state_chain} and is written as

 At this stage we restrict the covariances to diagonal form so that the \ac{HMM} remains compact, numerically stable under EM updates, and fast to re-estimate.
 Cross-feature dependence between payload and \ac{IAT} is mainly handled by the \ac{MDN} later.
 This division of roles keeps the \ac{HMM} focused on dwell times and state switching without having to stretch Gaussian clouds across heavy right tails.